 The baby's growth may be affected because high blood pressure can affect how much blood flows through the placenta to the baby.
 Recently, autism and developmental delay have both been linked to severe preeclampsia.

-With preeclampsia, a woman's reflexes become unusually active.
+With preeclampsia, a person's reflexes become unusually active.
 Increasing blood pressure will lead to increasing hyperreflexia (overactive reflexes), until eventually uncontrollable seizures result.

 Severe complications of preeclampsia include: